csstools/postcss-plugins/packages/css-parser-algorithms/docs/css-parser-algorithms.functionnode.getname.md

 ## FunctionNode.getName() method

-Retrieve the name of the current Function.
+Retrieve the name of the current function.
 This is the parsed and unescaped name of the function.

 **Signature:**